sverweij/pluck-sfz/README.md

 ### Pluck sampler instrument
-A harpsichordy sampler instrument, light on memory, with a release sample.
+A lively harpsichordy sampler instrument, light on memory.

+Download sfz & samples in one go - [here](https://github.com/sverweij/pluck-sfz/archive/v1.0.0.zip)

 ## Background
 This is my 'hello world' for creating a sampler instrument with sfz.